Wickwood-LLC/ckeditor_widgets/README.md

 ###Installation
 * Install the module dependencies (file_entity, media, views, features, views_data_export_json).
-* Download the Angular Media App from Github and copy it to sites/all/libraries (or similar): https://github.com/albatrossdigital/angular-media-app
 * Install the module in Drupal
 * Add a new File field and select the Angular Media Browser widget